bpmn-os/bpmnos-engine/docs/md/bpmnos/bpmn.md

 ![AdHocSubProcess](BPMN/AdHocSubProcess.svg)
 @par
 Ad-hoc subprocesses must not contain any events or gateways without incoming sequence flow.
-They may have parallel and sequential @ref XML::bpmn::tMultiInstanceLoopCharacteristics "multi-instance markers".
+They may have standard  @ref XML::bpmn::tStandardLoopCharacteristics "loop markers" as well as parallel and sequential @ref XML::bpmn::tMultiInstanceLoopCharacteristics "multi-instance markers".
 Furthermore, ad-hoc subprocesses are expected to have a sequential ordering (i.e. `ordering = "Sequential"`), indicating that activities within the scope of the ad-hoc subprocess must not be executed in parallel.
 For each ad-hoc subprocess, the model provider iterates through the nodes in the XML tree, starting from the ad-hoc subprocess, and goes up the hierarchy until it finds another ad-hoc subprocess or a @ref BPMN::Scope "scope" that contains a @ref XML::bpmn::tPerformer "tPerformer" element with `name = "Sequential"`.
 If the latter is found, the ad-hoc subprocess is associated to this performer, and all activities of any ad-hoc subprocess associated to this performer must be conducted in sequential order.
 Otherwise, the sequential ordering only applies to the activities within the ad-hoc subprocess.
   @note The @ref BPMN::AdHocSubProcess class is derived from @ref BPMN::Activity and not from @ref BPMN::SubProcess.

-@par
-@attention
-- @ref XML::bpmn::tStandardLoopCharacteristics "Loop markers" are **not** supported.

 ### Compensation activities
 ![CompensationActivity](BPMN/CompensationActivity.svg)